 All winter-term projects fall into the following general categories: group or individual; on-campus or off-campus; and full credit or half credit.
 All projects require a sponsor.
-Please discuss possible winter-term projects with academic advisors.
+Please also discuss possible winter term projects with academic advisors.
 We encourage you to consider a variety of options, including the following:

 - What do I hope to learn?